This blog may contain affiliate links. Read our disclosure policy for more info.

 7. Columbia Icefield /Athabasca Glacier

 This is one place you absolutely do not want to miss on the drive between Lake Louise and Jasper.
-The Athabasca Glacier is huge at 6 kilometers squared and is part of the larger Columbia Icefield.
+The Athabasca Glacier is huge at 6 kilometers squared (2.3 square miles) and is part of the larger Columbia Icefield.
 In fact, we learned on our recent tour here that it won’t be long before this glacier ceases to exist due to global warming.
-Would you believe the Athabasca Glacier has lost 1.5 kilometers in the past 125 years!
+Would you believe the Athabasca Glacier has lost 1.5 kilometers (0.6 square miles) in the past 125 years?

 There are a couple of different ways to experience the glacier but the best way to see it up close is on a guided tour.
 The guided glacier tours depart from the Columbia Icefield Discovery Center and actually drive up and onto the glacier itself in a specially adapted ice-explorer vehicle (see the photo above.)